Trequetrum/blog-onesmallstep/content/derive_y_comb.md

 10
 ```

 Why restrict ourselves to anonymous functions?
+Well, nearly every example of recursion you'll see performs the self-referencing step by name.
+By untangling this single restriction we can both arrive at a deeper understanding of recursion and derive the Y-combinator.
+Rather neat, no?

+There is a lot of content out there that starts by introducing λ-calc basics and going from there.
+I chose this sort of sideways appraoch because as far as I know it is a relatively novel way of understanding this cool bit of computing history.

-The real reason is that this is how λ-calc works.
-There's a further reason we approach it from this angle instead of introducing λ-calc basics and going from there.
-The Fix-Point Combinator is tied up explicitly with recursion and doesn’t much care about how other mathematical objects like numbers or propositions are represented.
+As a formal definition of recurison λ-calculus' Fix-Point Combinator doesn’t much care about how other mathematical objects like numbers or propositions are represented.
 I think we can get a reasonable distance toward understanding a version of the Fix-Point Combinator via the semantics of Python without worrying about  λ-terms, how variables are introduced, what makes a legal α-conversion or β-reduction, etc. I contend we don’t need any of that for what's described here.

 What we do need, however, is the single restriction that stops us from using Python's built in call-site resolution to perform recursion on our behalf.
 Once we've shown that it can be done, we'll start using names again to keep the code going forward a little cleaner and easy to understand.